Sylius/Sylius/docs/cookbook/images-on-entity.rst

 In order to achieve that you will need to customize the form view from the ``SyliusAdminBundle/views/ShippingMethod/_form.html.twig`` file.

-Copy and pase its contents into your own ``app/Resources/SyliusAdminBundle/views/ShippingMethod/_form.html.twig`` file, and render the ``{{ form_row(form.images) }}`` field.
+Copy and paste its contents into your own ``app/Resources/SyliusAdminBundle/views/ShippingMethod/_form.html.twig`` file, and render the ``{{ form_row(form.images) }}`` field.

 .. code-block:: twig